VMVoron/Linear_regression_SPbU/README.md

 ##    The death rate is to be represented as a function of other variables.

 ###    There are 60 rows of data.
-The data includes:
+The data includes (расшифровка переменных):

       I,   the index;
-      A1,  the average annual precipitation; *** prec ***
-      A2,  the average January temperature; ***jant***
-      A3,  the average July temperature; jult
+      A1,  the average annual precipitation; - prec A2,  the average January temperature;  - jant A3,  the average July temperature; -  jult
-      A4,  the size of the population older than 65; ovr65 A5,  the number of members per household;  popn A6,  the number of years of schooling for persons over 22; educ A7,  the number of households with fully equipped kitchens; hous A8,  the population per square mile; dens
+      A4,  the size of the population older than 65;  - ovr65
+      A5,  the number of members per household;  - popn A6,  the number of years of schooling for persons over 22; - educ A7,  the number of households with fully equipped kitchens; - hous A8,  the population per square mile; - dens
-      A9,  the size of the nonwhite population;  nonw A10, the number of office workers;  wwdrk
+      A9,  the size of the nonwhite population;  - nonw A10, the number of office workers; -  wwdrk
-      A11, the number of families with an income less than $3000; poor A12, the hydrocarbon pollution index; hc
+      A11, the number of families with an income less than $3000; - poor A12, the hydrocarbon pollution index;-  hc
-      A13, the nitric oxide pollution index; nox
-      A14, the sulfur dioxide pollution index; so2 A15, the degree of atmospheric moisture. humid B,   the death rate. mort
+      A13, the nitric oxide pollution index; - nox A14, the sulfur dioxide pollution index;-  so2 A15, the degree of atmospheric moisture.-  humid B,   the death rate.-  mort

 ##    We seek a model of the form: